djmeijer/Monty-Hall-problem/README.md

 So now it is easy to see that switching gives you a 2/3 change of winning.

 ## What!?

-For me this is really counterintuitive so I made a small C# console program to validate this result and to play a little with different game master strategies.
+For me this is really counterintuitive.
+When you take a large number for n, switching gives you a near 100% change of winning the price!
+Because I couldn't believe my own analysis I decided to make a small C# console program to validate this result and to play a little with different game master strategies.